tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 ## Build script

 We can tell Rust to use the linker script in a number of ways.
-We will use a Rust build script, which uses Rust code to guide the build process.
+In this case we will use a Rust build script, which uses Rust code to guide the build process.
 Using a build script will give us flexibility later in this tutorial.

 ```rust [kernel/build.rs]
 fn main() {